jaybfn/jaybfn/README.md

 # Hi there, I'm Jayesh Arun Bafna

 Hello, I'm a physicist that enjoys playing with numbers and extracting useful information in order to make informed decisions.
-In addition, while I'm not at work, I adore taking photographs (lowlight and wildlife photography is my fav).
+In addition, while I'm not at work, I adore taking photographs (lowlight and wildlife photography is my fav) and also I do intraday forex trading.

 ### Glad to see you here!
 ![Profile views](https://gpvc.arturio.dev/jaybfn)